How to Get Rid of Wasps, Hornets and Yellow Jackets

+Have you noticed an increase in the number of wasps and hornets pestering your outdoor activities near the end of summer?
 During late summer, as their colonies reach peak populations, wasps become more hostile to threats and more competitive about food.
 Buzz Boss is here to help!

 They are also very comfortable building their nests near or even inside human structures.
-When threatened, they can sting multiple times because their stingers do not have barbs like a bee stinger.
-Generally, people find stings quite painful, but 5% of people will have an allergic reaction ranging from swelling and hives to anaphylactic shock and even death.
+When threatened, they can sting multiple times because their stingers do not have barbs like a bee stinger does.
+Generally, people find stings quite painful, but 5% of people will have an allergic reaction ranging from swelling and hives to anaphylactic shock or even death.
 To make matters worse, when wasps sting, they release pheromones that draw other wasps to the scene.

-- Remove Nests: Nests can be found in holes in the ground, on tree branches or structures, and occasionally built right inside your home.
-Using an insecticidal foam can often do the trick.
-Be sure to do your treatment late in the evening or early in the morning when they will be less active and aggressive.
+Wasp and hornet nests can be found in holes in the ground, on tree branches, under eaves, door frames, deck joists, porch ceilings or other structures, and occasionally built right inside your attic or crevices in your home.
+It’s important to inspect your yard in the spring when wasp colonies are still developing before they multiply into large numbers and potentially cause an infestation.
+Using an insecticide foam can often do the trick, exterminating the colony.
+Insecticidal dusts can be used as well but they don't stick to the sides of the nest as well and blow away easily in the wind.
+Ensure to carefully read the directions and safe handling recommendations of any insecticidal products before use.
+Plan on doing your pesticide treatment late in the evening or early in the morning when they will be less active and aggressive.
+Even with all the proper precautions (wearing protective clothing with long sleeves and long pants), you still run the risk of being bit or stung while removing wasp nests by yourself.
 Buzz Boss has your back here, so don’t risk a sting.
-With our Wasp Attack you can sit back and allow one of our technicians get rid of the nest for you.
+With our BuzzAttack™ service, you can sit back and allow one of our technicians to get rid of the nest for you.